Tuesday, 25 August 2009

 The topic came up again over afternoon tea in the next week and various opinions were put forward and chatted about.
 Then one person said:

 "Well we all speak good English here (invalid assumption if you ask me) and besides it gives everyone an opportunity to practice their English.
-So I think that if even one person in the room is speaks English as their language we should all use English."while everyone seemed to be nodding and agreeing with this one person quietly said:
+So I think that if even one person in the room is speaks English as their language we should all use English."

 what about if one person speaks Swedish?